-My class is focusing on the Common Core literature standards after having focused on non-fiction and the informational standards.
+After focusing on the non-fiction text and the informational text standards, it’s time to switch the focus to the literature standards..
 To teach the literature standards, I use folktales.
 My favorite author to use is Gerald McDermott.
 He has written many Native American folktale stories that are fun to read.
 Teachers find them easy to work with while using them in many ways.

 The literature standards for third grade include asking and answering questions (including inferencing), recounting or retelling a story, stating the central message or lesson, describing characters and how their traits influence the story as well, how illustrations enhance the story as, understanding literal and non-literal language.

 Folktales are wonderful to teach these standards because they have identifiable lessons or morals and colorful and engaging characters.

 Which Books Do I Use to Teach the Literature Standards?